Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Fixed
 	1. Fix the bug that uxLogin may warn when no unedit button -- finished
+	2. Fix the bug that login status not apply at Manual page -- finished
 ---
 	## 2023.09.05		version 0.2.9 -- Manual-build